Veo 3.1 Fast vs LTX 2.3 Pro

 These models serve completely different phases of the ad production workflow.

-LTX 2.3 Pro scored 8.0 total — higher because its speed (9.0) and cost efficiency (8.5) are exceptional.
-At 5 credits per second, it is built for one thing: testing as many creative concepts as possible, as fast as possible.
+LTX 2.3 Pro scored 6.9 total.
+Its speed (9.0) and cost efficiency (8.5) are exceptional — at 5 credits per second, it is built for one thing: testing as many creative concepts as possible, as fast as possible.
 Use it when you do not know what works yet.

-Veo 3.1 Fast scored 7.0 total — lower because of its 6.0 cost efficiency and 7.0 speed.
-But it wins on every quality metric by a wide margin: visual quality (8.5 vs 7.0), product shots (8.5 vs 7.0), human realism (7.5 vs 5.5).
+Veo 3.1 Fast scored 7.7 total — edging past LTX despite its lower cost efficiency (6.0) and speed (7.0), because our scoring weights quality at 70%.
+Fast wins on every quality metric by a wide margin: visual quality (8.5 vs 6.0), product shots (8.5 vs 6.5), human realism (8.5 vs 5.5).
 Use it when you have found a winning concept and need premium output.

 The smartest approach: explore with LTX, produce with Fast.
 Test dozens of concepts cheaply, then re-render the winners at premium quality.